 Organizations can deploy SurePath AI proxy configurations through standard MDM configuration policies such as Microsoft Intune's Custom OMA-URI profiles or basic Apple configuration profiles.
 However, these standard approaches typically set a basic PAC URL without user-specific identifiers, which means all traffic from a device is associated only with the Proxy Connector itself.
 This approach is known as Connector authentication, where SurePath AI can identify which connector the traffic came from but cannot distinguish between individual users on shared devices or associate native application traffic with specific users.

 The SurePath AI MDM files enhance this capability by including unique identifiers in the PAC URL.
 For Windows devices, the PowerShell script can add a GUID or email identifier that associates traffic with individual user sessions.
-For Apple devices, JAMF-specific configuration profiles can include user email addresses or device UDIDs.
+For Apple devices, JAMF-specific and Intune-specific configuration profiles can include user email addresses or device UDIDs.
 When user-specific identifiers are included in the PAC URL, SurePath AI can accurately attribute all traffic—including native application requests—to individual users rather than just the connector.

 This improved user identification provides several operational benefits.
 First, it significantly reduces instances of Connector authentication in User Activity logs, making it easier for admins to audit and report on individual user behavior.
 Second, it enables more granular policy application based on user identity rather than just device or connector identity.
 This is particularly valuable for organizations that need to apply different policies to different users or groups, as SurePath AI can enforce user-specific or group-specific policies even for traffic that would otherwise only be identifiable at the connector level.